dustinpfister/blog_posts/_posts/linux-bash-script-parameters.md

 Hello World
 ```

-So then there is a basic hello world example of a paramater in bash.
-However there are at least a few more things to cover beyond this when it comes to fiding out how many arguments are passed.
-There are a few other related topics that might come up when it comes to this also, so lets look at a few more examples of paramaters in bash scripts then.
+So then there is a basic hello world example of a positioned rather than flaged paramater in bash.
+However there are at least a few more things to cover beyond this when it comes to fiding out how many arguments are passed, how to loop over all arguments, and how to work with flags.
+There are a few other related topics that might come up in the process of working with paramaters so lets look at a few more examples of these kinds of bash scripts.

 ## 2 - Get a count of the number of arguments given